David7ce/David7ce/README.md

 <h2 align="center">Hi there 👋</h2>

-This is are the languages and tools that I use for development.
+These are the languages and tools that I use for development.

 <details>
   <summary><b>Languages:</b></summary>